 Termination Date: May 31, 2020

 This Statement of Work (“SOW”) and any amendments hereto are subject to the terms and conditions of the Memorandum of Understanding (the “Agreement”) dated [insert date] between DAISY and PSC.
 Capitalized terms used but not defined in this SOW shall have the same meanings assigned to them in the Agreement.

+It is recalled that the epubcheck subject of this SOW pursues a common objective with the members of the PSC, the DAISY Consortium and, more broadly, all the participants of the ebooks market and aims at making available a common tool used by all those participants, for free, as a way to facilitate interactions between each other.

 I. SUMMARY